Harlem (TV series): Release

 The trailer was released on November 3, 2021.
-All 10 episodes of the series premiered on Prime Video on December 3, 2021.
+All 10 episodes of the series' first season premiered on Prime Video on December 3, 2021.

 Reception

 Harlem received positive reviews.
 According to the review aggregation website Rotten Tomatoes, the series' first season has a 96% approval rating based on 26 critics' reviews, with an average rating of 6.9/10.
 The website's critics consensus reads: "Harlem is a delight that is often wise about friendly foibles, aided by a terrific cast whose snappy repartee immediately shines."
 Metacritic assigned the first season a weighted average score of 77 out of 100 based on 12 reviews, indicating "generally favorable reviews".